On the gcd graphs over polynomial rings: Introduction

 As explained in \cite[Section 4]{klotz2007some}, a particularly intriguing arithmetical property of $G_n$ is that its spectrum can be described by the theory of circulant matrices and Ramanujan sums.
 A consequence of this fact is that the unitary Cayley graph has an integral spectrum; i.e., all of its eigenvalues are integers.
 In \cite{klotz2007some}, the authors note that the unitary Cayley graph is not the sole graph exhibiting an integral spectrum.
 They identify a closely related family of graphs sharing this characteristic, known as gcd-graphs which we now recall.
 Let $D =\{d_1, d_2, \ldots, d_k \}$ be a set of proper divisors of $n$.
-The gcd-graph $G_n(D)$ is the graph with the following data. \begin{enumerate} \item The vertex set of $G_n(D)$ is $\Z/n.$ \item Two vertices $a,b \in G_n$ are adjacent if and only if $\gcd(a-b, n) \in D.$ \end{enumerate} We remark that the unitary Cayley graph $G_n$ is nothing but $G_{n}(\{1\}).$ It is known that the spectrum of $G_n(D)$ is a summation of various Ramanujan sums (see \cite[Section 4]{klotz2007some}).
+The gcd-graph $G_n(D)$ is the graph with the following data. \begin{enumerate} \item The vertex set of $G_n(D)$ is $\Z/n\Z.$ \item Two vertices $a,b \in G_n$ are adjacent if and only if $\gcd(a-b, n) \in D.$ \end{enumerate} We remark that the unitary Cayley graph $G_n$ is nothing but $G_{n}(\{1\}).$ We also note that the gcd-graph $G_n(D)$ is loopless since $D$ does not contain $n$.
+Additionally, the graph $G_n(D)$ is undirected since $\gcd(a-b,n)=\gcd(b-a,n)$.
+It is known that the spectrum of $G_n(D)$ is a summation of various Ramanujan sums (see \cite[Section 4]{klotz2007some}).
 In particular, all of its eigenvalues are integers.
 It turns out that, the converse is also true.